Real-time Spatial Retrieval Augmented Generation for Urban Environments

 The system includes an interactive map that allows users to explore specific areas of the city.
-The map dynamically updates the bounding box coordinates, which are used to filter relevant POIs from the context broker.
-This interactive element helps users focus on areas of interest and obtain detailed information about these locations while limiting the number of PoIs retrieved.
+The map dynamically updates the bounding box coordinates, which are used to filter relevant entities from the context broker.
+This interactive element helps users focus on areas of interest and obtain detailed information about these locations while limiting the number of entities retrieved.
 Users submit questions through a text box that functions as a chat interface.
 These queries can be specific questions about a particular monument or broader inquiries about nearby attractions and general travel tips.
-The user's question, along with the retrieved PoI data from the context broker are sent to the LLM, which acts as an expert tourist guide.
-We have used GPT-4.1 (gpt-4.1-2025-04-14) as LLM, as it is one of the most powerful models currently available and offers a large context window, which facilitates the processing of large amounts of entities.
-The LLM synthesizes the provided data with its internal knowledge base to generate a comprehensive and informative response, including detailed information about the queried PoIs, practical visiting tips, historical context, and other relevant insights.
+The user's question, along with the retrieved data from the context broker are sent to the LLM, which acts as an expert in NGSI-LD.
+We have tested GPT5.2 (gpt-5.2-2025-12-11), GPT-4.1 (gpt-4.1-2025-04-14), GPT-4.1 mini (gpt-4.1-mini-2025-04-14), Llama3.1-8B-instruct, Llama3.1-70B-instruct, Qwen2.5-7B-instruct and Deepseek-V3-685B, as they are ones of the most powerful models currently available, offer a large context window, and constitute a diverse sample of large and small models, both commercial and open-weighted.
+The LLM synthesizes the provided data with its internal knowledge base to generate a comprehensive and informative response.
 The model temperature has been set to 0 to ensure that the experiment is reproducible.
-The following prompt structure has been used: \begin{itemize} \item System prompt: ``You are a tourist guide in the city from where the data is provided.
+Prompts were defined based on an exploratory process using different techniques.
+We arrived at the best configuration with a detailed system prompt that instructs the model on the role it should assume, how it should behave, the expected output format, and what to do when it cannot find entities that satisfy the user’s questions.
+The system prompt can be adapted to each scenario and model, as prompt engineering remains an important phase in the setup of RAGs and the use of LLMs.
+After the system prompt, the entities are provided to the LLM in NGSI-LD format along with the user’s question.
+It has also been tested to change the order (system prompt + user question + entities), but no differences have been observed: \begin{itemize} \item System prompt, specific for each use case: \begin{itemize} \item Tourism use case: ``You are a tourist guide in the city from where the data is provided.